 • Crop and animal production in the food system

 Rooted incorporates on-the-job training and team-building to develop their abilities to take on leadership roles, equipping them to be agents of change in the food system.

 • Public speaking

 • Giving and receiving work-related feedback

-In 2019, Carnation Farms will accept 20 youth for the Seed Crew and 10 for the Root Crew.
+In 2020, Rooted will accept 20 crew members for the Garden Crew and 10 returning crew members for the Farm Squad.
 Rooted is managed by a Youth Development and Education Manager and led by three Youth Development Leaders.

-To read more comments from Rooted youth, see their blog posts
+To read more comments from Rooted crew members, see their blog posts